-Based on the preceding findings, staff find that the PPS conforms to the relevant environmental policies of the master plan and GI Plan, and the relevant environmental requirements of Subtitle 25 and prior Subtitle 24.
+Based on the preceding findings, the PPS conforms to the relevant environmental policies of the master plan and GI Plan, and the relevant environmental requirements of Subtitle 25 and prior Subtitle 24.

-11. Urban Design-A DSP is required for a trash removal service use, in accordance with Section 27-475.06(a)(2)(A) of the prior Zoning Ordinance.
-For the proposed use of the collection of recyclable materials, a DSP is not required.
+14. Urban Design-A DSP is required for a trash removal service use, in accordance with Section 27-475.06(a)(2)(A) of the prior Zoning Ordinance.
+For the use of the collection of recyclable materials, a DSP is not required.

-The uses of trash removal services and collection of recyclable materials proposed for this property in the I-1 Zone is permitted per Section 27-473(b) of the prior Zoning
+The uses of trash removal services and collection of recyclable materials evaluated for this property in the I-1 Zone are permitted per Section 27-473(b) of the prior Zoning Ordinance.

-Ordinance.
 However, it is noted that this PPS is not approving the uses; final site development may include a singular use or other similar type uses, so long as they are permitted.
-Conformance with the prior Zoning Ordinance is required for the proposed development and will be reviewed at the time of DSP, if required, or with a permit site plan, including but not limited to the following:
+Conformance with the prior Zoning Ordinance is required for this development and will be reviewed at the time of DSP, if required, or with a permit site plan, including but not limited to the following: